Frequently Asked Questions

 Where does Leadership Santa Cruz County meet?

 The class meets at locations from the San Lorenzo Valley to the Pajaro Valley and everywhere in between.
 It never meets twice in the same place.
 Sessions start in the morning at a site important to the theme of the training day.
-You will tour by bus or carpool during the afternoon and meet key individuals - leaders and organization representatives - at their work locations who explain what they do and why it is important to the community.
+You will tour by bus or carpool and meet key individuals - leaders and organization representatives - at their work locations who explain what they do and why it is important to the community.

 How’s the food?